MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-gestures-HL2.md

 # HoloLens 2 gestures for navigating a guide in Dynamics 365 Guides

-To navigate through a guide as an operator in Dynamics 365 Guides, you use your gaze and a few gestures.
+To navigate through a guide as an operator in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you use your gaze and a few gestures.

 ## Gaze